Frequently asked questions

 Is down payment assistance available?

 IHDA offers down payment assistance to first-time homebuyers and those exempt.
 Income and purchase price limits apply.
 Borrowers can qualify for up to $6,000 in down payment and closing cost assistance.
-Most buyers will qualify for three percent of the purchase price up to $6,000, while some will qualify for five percent up to $6,000.
-See if you qualify for 5 percent.

 Other down payment and closing cost assistance options are also available.